Franz Leschnitzer: Antimilitarism

 During 1932/33 Leschnitzer delivered lectures on Jurisprudence, Literature and History at the Marxist Workers' College (MASCH) in Berlin.
-Meanwhile, the intensifying political polarisation, which had been driven by the widespread austerity and record levels of unemployment that had followed in the backwash from the Wall Street crash, was seeping into the structures of government.
+Meanwhile, the intensifying political polarisation, which had been driven by the widespread austerity and record levels of unemployment that had followed in the Great Depression after the Wall Street crash, was seeping into the structures of government.
 Parliament was becoming deadlocked as the two extremist parties won increasing levels of support from voters, while refusing to cooperate either with each other or with the moderate parties which still retained a commitment to making democracy work.
 Leschnitzer expended his political energies between March 1932 and March 1933 to his work as secretary of the "German resistance committee against war and fascism" in Berlin.
 In August 1932 and December 1932 he participated at the anti-war congresses in Amsterdam and Paris.